tokitou-san/SwinOS/README.md

 # Swin OS

-A super cool OS like thingy on web powered by Svelte
+A Gnone + Windows 11 like OS thingy powered by Svelte and Tailwind
 > In development